EddieHubCommunity/good-first-issue-finder/README.md

    OR

    By following commands from [Here](https://www.geeksforgeeks.org/how-to-update-node-js-and-npm-to-next-version/)

+   We highly recommend you to install current LTS version of node.
 6. Create a `.env` file in the root of the project.
 Then add your GitHub Oauth values (see example in `.env.example` file)

 > **Note:** You need to set up an Oauth App in Github to get the required values.
 See the documentation [here](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app).